Learning and Teaching

 • Explicit teaching of vocabulary

 Ongoing assessment at St. Mary’s drives classroom instruction.
-We assess students using a variety of tools and methods to personalize Maths instruction so that all our students are challenged and supported within the classroom.
+We assess students using a variety of tools and methods to personalize Maths instruction so that all our students are challenged and supported.
+Lessons include Check for Understanding questions to help teachers to respond and differentiate learning within the lesson.
+Students’ growth is also monitored through the use of Essential Assessment, PAT Maths, Acadience and NAPLAN testing conducted at various periods of the year.

 In addition to our core learning area students at St Mary's participate in 4 hours a week of Specialist classes